klm127/search-exclude/Readme.md

 # Rationale

-Some sites that are less than useful appear frequently in browser extensions, and it is too tedious to manually include all the site exclusions.
-This should help permanently remove useless content from search results.
+Some sites that are less than useful appear frequently in search results and it is tedious to manually include all the site exclusions.
+By saving toggle-able lists of sites to excludes, search efficiency can be improved.

-Additionally, I want to publish a relatively simple but useful browser extension to learn about browser extensions generally and the publishing process.
+Personally, I want to publish a relatively simple but useful browser extension to learn about browser extensions generally and the publishing process.
 ### Installing

 - Download the latest release, a .zip file.